Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 - Player has 50 bullets to take down the ships that are placed down
   - Player can choose a row and column such as A3 to indicate where to shoot
-    - For every shot that hits or misses it will show up in the grid A ship cannot be placed diagonally, so if a shot hits the rest of the ship is in one of 4 directions, left, right, up, and down
+    - For every shot that hits or misses it will show up in the grid

-If all ships are unearthed before using up all bullets, you win else, you lose Below are symbols used to represent obstacles or components in the game:
+Below are symbols used to represent obstacles or components in the game:
 - "." = water or empty space
 - "O" = part of ship